sarahmurphy86/sarahmurphy86.github.io/README.md

 | Test site with Colour Oracle          | Ensure site provides a good experience if you do not have 100% colour vision                |

 ### Challenges
-1. Ensuring that the team kept the user at the heart of the design and build (not adding 'cool' features because we can)
+1. Ensuring that the team kept the user at the heart of the product (not adding 'cool' features because we can)
 2. Time constraints
 3. Adapting to working with a new team with different working styles